 Figure 5.
-Short-chain fatty acids (SCFAs) are statistically linked to gut microbiota composition but with low predictability.
+The relation between SCFAs and murine gut microbiota composition.
 A. Correlation between bacterial load and propionate concentration (right big panel).
 We proposed that the correlation is mediated by some inulin responders which causally and simultaenoulsy affect both observations.
-Eight small panels to the left: correlations of baseline abundance of four inulin responders with the mean bacterial load (top row) or propionate concentration (bottome row) averaged across the interveion period.
+Eight small panels to the left: Spearman’s correlations of baseline abundance of four inulin responders with the mean bacterial load (top row) or propionate concentration (bottome row) averaged across the interveion period.
 Beijing, Guangdong, Hunan, Shanghai are four different mice vendors.
 Dashed line: Lowess regression.
 Spearman correlation coefficient () and adjusted P-value are indicated in each plot.
 B. Prediction of SCFAs concentrations from gut microbiota composition using machine learning models.
 Two data-split strategies for testing model performance were designed: mice in the test sets were randomly selected on a one-per-vendor basis for “interpolation” and exclusively selected from a single vendor for “extrapolation”.
 Data before intervention (i.e., day 0) was not included.
 C. Performances of Random Forest regression models on the training and test datasets.